cassgvp/WIN-Open-Neuroimaging-Community/docs/ambassadors/logistics.md

 # How will the Ambassadors work together?

-While working on creating documentation, we would like to have teams of two people working on each of the four focus areas of the infrastructure tools and a team working explicitly on community and policies.
-In all these efforts, all Ambassadors will be invited to contribute to the material and efforts of other teams, if they so wish.
+We envisage teams of two people working on each of the four focus areas of the infrastructure tools, and a team of two working explicitly on community, culture and policy.
+All Ambassadors will be invited to contribute to the material and efforts of other teams, if they so wish.

 # How long will Ambassadors be in-post for?